-Art on the Greene transforms the grounds of the Historic Banner Elk School into an art gallery three times each summer.
-These popular shows take place Memorial Day weekend, July Fourth weekend and Labor Day weekend.
+Art on the Greene transforms the grounds of the Historic Banner Elk School into an art gallery four times each summer.
+These popular shows take place Memorial Day weekend, July Fourth weekend, the first weekend in August and Labor Day weekend.

 Each show highlights works from local and regional artists, and allows shoppers to add to their art collections while supporting historic preservation at the same time.
 Booth rental proceeds are donated to the Town of Banner Elk for ongoing efforts to transform the historic school into a center for visual and performing arts.

 In 2020, the show dates are: May 23-24, July 4-5, Aug.
 1-2 and Sept.
 5-6.

 “I hope attendees find our town to be a place they want to return and tell other people about,” says Kimberly Tufts, show director.
 “I also hope they leave with something tangible, that they find a new piece of artwork and build a relationship with an artist that enriches their life.”

 The number of artists exhibiting at each show range from 40 to 60.
 They represent a variety of media, such as metal, glass, ceramics, wood, watercolor, acrylics and oil.

 “The focus is on embracing our Appalachian heritage and really highlighting things in the hand-crafted Appalachian tradition,” Tufts says.

 As a resort town perched at 3,701 feet in elevation in North Carolina’s Blue Ridge Mountains, Banner Elk is an ideal location for summertime art shows.
 High temperatures average in the upper 70s, with lots of sunny days.

 “We have a rich heritage that makes us special, and I think people feel that when they’re here,” Tufts says.
 “Banner Elk is also a very friendly town in a beautiful location.
 We have wonderful restaurants and so many things to do outdoors, which make this place a destination.”